ayladillis/code-quiz/README.md

 # Code-Quiz

-The purpous of this assignment was to use HTML, CSS and Javascript to create a dinamicly functioning quiz that moved between the quiz questions, which were being timed, and a high scores page.
+The purpous of this app is to use HTML, CSS and Javascript to create a dinamicly functioning quiz that moved between the quiz questions, which were being timed, and a high scores page.

 ![Web Screenshot](start-page.png)